Jack Nitzsche: Life and career

-I made that up for the credits on those Stones albums—it was just a regular piano (or maybe an organ) mic'd differently.
+I made that up for the credits on those Stones albums—it was just a regular piano (or maybe an organ) miked differently.
 It was all part of this package that was created around the Stones.
 People believed it existed.
 The idea was meant to be: "My god, they've had to invent new instruments to capture this new sound they hear in their brains."
 And they were inventing fresh sounds with old toys—therefore, it deserved to be highlighted—it was the read-up of creation, of imagination—getting credit for a job well done.

 He collaborated with Neil Young, beginning with producing "Expecting to Fly" by Buffalo Springfield.
 In 1968, Nitzsche and Cooder co-produced Young's eponymous solo debut with David Briggs.
-As he was moving from baroque to folk and rock, Young hired Nitzsche for The Stray Gators, the session musicians behind Young on Harvest (1972) and Time Fades Away (1973).
+As he was moving from baroque to folk and rock, Young hired Nitzsche for the Stray Gators, the session musicians behind Young on Harvest (1972) and Time Fades Away (1973).

-With Crazy Horse in early 1970, Nitzsche played electric piano and, on the studio recording of "When You Dance, I Can Really Love," acoustic piano.
+With Crazy Horse in early 1970, Nitzsche played electric piano and, on the studio recording of "When You Dance, I Can Really Love", acoustic piano.
 Despite frequent clashes with Billy Talbot and Ralph Molina, Nitzsche remained with the band after Young left in 1970.
 Nitzsche co-produced the band's 1971 self-titled debut album and sang lead vocal on "Crow Jane Lady".
 He left Crazy Horse after the album's commercial failure.

 While remaining prolific throughout the 1970s, he began to suffer from depression and problems connected to substance abuse.
 His relationship with Young began to deteriorate during the 1973 support tour for Harvest that yielded Time Fades Away.
 During rehearsals, drummer Kenny Buttrey demanded a salary of $100,000 to compensate for lost session work, leading Nitzsche (with support from bassist Tim Drummond) to prevail upon Young to extend this salary to the other band members.
 Although Young reluctantly agreed, Nitzsche thought Young never got over it.
 Nitzsche frequently spewed obscenities into his vocal mike (leading Young's sound engineers to disconnect it) and often quarreled with David Crosby, who joined the tour's final dates to assist with vocal harmonies.
 After he publicly castigated Young in a 1974 interview, the two men became estranged for several years and collaborated only sporadically.
 Later that year, he was dropped from the Reprise roster after recording a song criticizing executive Mo Ostin.
 This period culminated in his arrest for allegedly breaking into the home of and then raping ex-girlfriend Carrie Snodgress, formerly Young's companion, with a gun barrel on June 29, 1979.
 Snodgress was treated at the hospital for a bone fracture, cuts and bruises and had 18 stitches.
 The charge of rape by instrumentation (which carries a five-year sentence) was dismissed.